IoT project planning: 4 challenges you may meet

 - Turn to trusted partners that understand the challenges of designing, implementing, securing, and scaling distributed IoT architectures.

 When it comes to good management practices, an example that springs to mind is Texmark, the refinery of the future mentioned earlier.
 The petrochemicals manufacturer didn’t unilaterally decide to implement IoT at the plant and force staff to get on board, which could have resulted in failure.
 Instead, leaders got everyone into the same room at the exploratory, visioning, and planning stages to see what was possible and discuss how the technology could improve operations and deliver better business outcomes.
 People were excited to participate and share their insights and collaboratively plan how to integrate sensor-enabled pumps and a scalable IoT architecture.
 Texmark now has several IoT initiatives moving forward.
-More about the Refinery of the Future type of projects: the benefits, opportunities, and challenges in implementing IIoT you can also read here.
+One of them is about the Refinery of the Future type of projects: the benefits, opportunities, and challenges in implementing IIoT.

 For businesses that are looking to an IoT-enhanced future, the time to begin the journey is now.
 Putting IoT into the fabric of the business will lead to new insights, a redefinition of customer experiences, and ultimately, the ability to survive and prosper.